twinnydotdev/twinny/docs/gateway.md

 fully automatic first pass on every pull.
 A `review.posted` event goes out for the notifiers.

+**Issue triage.** On GitHub, GitLab and Gitea the plugin also lists a repository's open issues. **Triage** sends one to the review model with the project's labels and the other open issues' titles and gets back suggested labels, a duplicate if it sees one, a priority and a first reply, kept on the server. **Post reply** and **apply labels** put them on the host, with the reply editable first; a footer names the model.
+Ticking **auto-triage** on a repository triages new issues in the background while the models are idle, but replies and labels always wait for a person.
+An `issue.triaged` event goes out, marked as a warning when the priority is high, so a channel can hear about the serious ones.

 **Reasoning models.** A model that thinks before answering (Qwen 3 and the like) is asked not to (`think: false`, which Ollama honours); a model that thinks anyway gets a 4,000-token budget, inline `<think>` blocks are